AhmedGhazale/NeuralNetworksInCUDA/README.md

 * it provides an API similar to Keras

 ## Quick Start
-u will need CUDA installed to be able to use the library.
+u will need CUDA installed to be able to use the library, and cmake to build it.
+first: download the mnist dataset in csv format from [here](https://drive.google.com/file/d/1gPYcymF429lVnvRKQoPR1Rm4ITgPrzx6/view?usp=sharing) and put it inside *data* folder.
+then run the following:
 ``` bash
 git clone https://github.com/AhmedGhazale/NeuralNetworksInCUDA.git
 cd NeuralNetworksInCUDA